kyle-ewing/vlasile/README.md

 * Create a bot good enough to submit to SSCAIT

 ### How to use
-Follow set up instructions on the[SSCAIT website](https://sscaitournament.com/index.php?action=tutorial)
+Follow set up instructions on the [SSCAIT website](https://sscaitournament.com/index.php?action=tutorial)